Do I Have to Pay Taxes on My Insurance Settlement?

 - Emotional distress (unless caused by a physical injury)

-If your insurance claim has evolved into a lawsuit, the tax situation gets more complicated, as you could receive several different forms of compensation, all of which may be taxed in different ways.
+If your insurance claim has evolved into a lawsuit, the tax situation gets more complicated, as you could receive several different kinds of compensation, all of which may be taxed in different ways.

 For example, if someone hits you in a car accident, you won't be taxed for a payment you receive for your medical bills.
 However, if the judge also awards you punitive damages, you will have to pay tax on those.
 If you do receive taxable payment from a lawsuit, you'll likely receive a 1099 form to use when filing your taxes.